roman-milk/roman-milk.github.io/f5-desperate-times-and-measures.md

  He grabbed at the protruding handle, looking up at me in shock.
 The rivulets of blood pumped out around the heavy leaded glass, extinguishing the lights.
 He fell to the floor, whimpering like a little girl.

  I dropped the handkerchief on him.
 "Maybe this can stop the bleeding," I said.
 "They're not phoenix tears, just the snot of a middle-aged heartless slut.
 Let me know how that works out for you."
-Report_Story #2